 Health equity in the telehealth age has assumed added importance since the COVID-19 pandemic began.
 The Federal Communications Commission estimates that about 21 million Americans don't have access to the Internet in their homes.
 Other sources estimate it is closer to 162 million.

 2020 was historic, memorable and game-changing.
 Under the cloud of COVID-19, there were many significant and memorable advances and setbacks for the rheumatology world.
 In our accounting of most read articles for 2020, (not surprisingly) 17/20 were COVID-related.

-Dr. Jack Cush reviews the News and Journal Reports from the past week on RheumNow.com.
+Dr. Jack Cush reviews the news, journal articles and favorite blogs from this past week on RheumNow.com.

 Zoom has become the slam dunk answer to the pandemic.
 With zoom you can avoid congregations, but still attend and belong.
 Because of zoom you can sustain your business and continue medical care.
 With zoom, learning moved from the classroom to the dining room for all.

 MMWR has reported on a July 2020 survey study from 1,009 Health Resources and Services Administration–funded health centers showing that urban Health centers were more likely to provide virtual visits than those in rural areas.